GipinLinn/scnu_college/README.md

-## scnu_college: The development and accessment system of School
+## SCES-springboot: The web application for the student Capability evaluation system of college
-The code is released for the learner.
+The code has been released for the learner.

 ## Introduction
 This code is created for the student Capability evaluation system of college.